 Like most good Disney Park goers, we woke up early (or tried to) to be at the Animal Kingdom park at Rope Drop.
 Our DAS (Disability Access Pass) ride reservations weren't until later in the day, but we were hoping that Guest Services could change them for earlier, or we'd be able to do a few things with minimal waits in the morning.

-Knowing the Impossible Girl through our previous Disneyland trip, we figured the slow strat that the Animal Kingdom afforded would be a great place to start.
+Knowing the Impossible Girl through our previous Disneyland trip, we figured the slow start that the Animal Kingdom afforded would be perfect.

 |